ray5fjdeci/ray5fjdeci.github.com/ideas.md

 ## Bitcoin/Blockchain

 - [Consumer] Remittance network across borders
-- [B2B] Create a VC fund that's wholly funded by individual investors (and not traditional limited partners)
+- [Consumer] [~~UnitFund~~]({% post_url 2017-08-23-vc-ico-idea %}) Create a VC fund that's wholly funded by individual investors (and not traditional limited partners)

 ## Machine Learning

 -  **GE** : Can be used to diagnose problems with critical machinery (the way the Machinery Diagnostics folks used to do when I was there, and still do).
 -  **Canvas.bh:** Image effects, enlargement without loss in quality.
 There's an opportunity to make real magic happen with Machine Learning and Imaging.
 -  **White/Payfort:** The most obvious one is anti-fraud, from both the transactional side as well as the merchant on-boarding side.

 ## Insurance

 -  **Payfort [B2B]:** Crowdsourced insurance against chargebacks from merchants themselves as opposed to some 3rd party.
+(How do you avoid/address adverse selection?)
 -  **All [Consumer]:** Founder/startup insurance, where you get a payout if your idea fails to get traction to keep you alive until the next thing (or until you get hired).
 This could be funded by hiring companies.

 ## Human Augmentation